-The HRA is predicting to be overspent by £511k for 2022/23, which will be funded through a contribution from reserves.
+The HRA is predicting to be overspent by £27k for 2022/23, which will be funded through a contribution from reserves.
 This will be reviewed as the significant issues identified become clearer from a financial perspective.

 Nationally negotiated pay offers (as yet unresolved) at much higher levels than budgeted, falls directly on the HRA to fund.
 High level estimates are that this could be £0.5m above budget.
+Also there are other overspends on supervision and management taking the total for S&M to £591k.

-Variances in Repairs and Maintenance (R&M) costs (+£24k) reflect the managers current position that they will operate near the existing allocated resources.
+Variances in Repairs and Maintenance (R&M) costs (+£48k) reflect the managers current position that they will operate near the existing allocated resources.
 However, given current inflation and the impact on construction industry capacity post-Covid and post-Brexit including significantly increasing pay, energy, fuel, and construction materials costs, there will continue to be upwards pressure on contractor rates and reduced availability as we progress through 2022/23.
 This pressure of contractor rates could be as high as 10% or £1m+ on the R&M budget, future budget monitoring will show this developing scenario linked to industry capacity.